 Hopefully, your efforts to be safe, explain, entertain and reward will pay off, and cleaning will actually be a positive experience for everyone.
 In the end, though, safety may be the only aspect of cleaning you can fully control.
 You may find yourself stuck with a tantruming toddler, a whiny first-grader or a mopey teenager -- but at least it'll be a safe and healthy one.

-For more information on cleaning, kids and home care, look over the links on the next page.
+For more information on cleaning, kids and home care, look over the links below.